Augustine-Geeft/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that deletes/removes all files in the current working directory that ends with the character ~

 102-tree
-Script that creates a tree of directories
+Script that creates a tree of directories.

+103-commas
+Script that lists the files and sub-directories in the working directory all separated by commas and listed in numeric order.